Knowing what is responsibly made can be confusing for shoppers wanting to do right by people and the planet when purchasing paper products.

 Certification promotes responsible forest management and supports biodiversity.
 However, certification is not always easy or possible, especially for small forest landowners.
 Landowners can be reluctant to take on the additional responsibility and costs associated with certifying their property.
 Because of this, roughly 30 percent of total global productive forestland is third-party certified.

-Despite these global certification rates, International Paper is leading the way: 37 percent of our fiber supply is certified – a 44 percent increase since 2010.
+Despite these global certification rates, International Paper is leading the way: 38% of our fiber supply is certified – a 48% increase since 2010.
 By purchasing third-party certified paper products, you can help increase the amount of protected forestland by contributing to a market demand that incentivizes farmers to embrace certification.

 The company or landowner applies for certification through an accredited third-party organization, such as one listed above.